curateteaching/digitalpedagogy/keywords/online.md

 ## CURATED ARTIFACTS

 REBECCA: In general, please develop your annotations further.
-For each category you will want to ensure that you are saying illustrating a different aspect with each artifact in the category.
+For each category you will want to ensure that you are illustrating a different aspect with each artifact in the category.
 Also, in the final version some of these artifacts might be encountered alone so they need enough annotation to make them intelligible.

 REBECCA: Several of your artifacts have open questions about permissions.
 I will share a permissions form with you that you can use to secure permissions from the creators.